 Based on the size, structures of soil particles and the composition of organic and inorganic components, soils have been classified into rocky, coarse, sandy clay and loamy soils.
 Rock particles of big sizes do not hold any water between them and any such soil consisting of rock particles which do not hold water in between them is not good for the development of root system.
 Even the sandy soil of such small sized rocks is good for aeration but not for water retention.
 On the other hand, clay soils have colloidal particles that can hold water but very poor in aeration.
 However, the loam soil is good, because it has the mixture of clay, sand and decomposed organic material called humus.
 This soil provides good aeration and proper capillary spaces to hold water.
 Thus this soil is considered to be the best soil for the luxuriant growth of the root system.

 Rain water is the main source of water for most of the land plants.
-When the rain water falls on the soil, some water percolates into and moves into inter spaces found between rock particulates.
+When the rain water falls or well water canal or river water flow on the soil, some water percolates into and moves into inter spaces found between rock particulates.

 Water finds it gravity and flows in the gradient; www.atsdr.cdc.gov

 At the same time a lot of water moves all along the slope of the landscape; this water is often called runaway water, which is of no use to the root system.
 On the other hand, the rain water or any other water that enters into the soil moves downwards.
 On its way, it fills up all the capillary spaces found in soil and still moves downwards (by gravitational forces) till it reaches the water table.
 Such water that goes downhill in the soil is called gravitational water.
 Again this water is not useful to the root system.